New Deal: Housing sector

-The New Deal had an important impact on the housing field.
-The New Deal followed and increased President Hoover's lead-and-seek measures.
-The New Deal sought to stimulate the private home building industry and increase the number of individuals who owned homes.
-The New Deal implemented two new housing agencies: Home Owners' Loan Corporation (HOLC) and the Federal Housing Administration (FHA).
+Programs

 HOLC set uniform national appraisal methods and simplified the mortgage process.
 The Federal Housing Administration (FHA) created national standards for home construction.
 In 1934 the Alley Dwelling Authority was established by Congress "to provide for the discontinuation of the use as dwellings of the buildings situated in alleys in the District of Columbia".
-That same year a National Housing Act was approved which was aimed at improving employment while making private credit available for repairing and homebuilding.
+That year, a National Housing Act was approved which was aimed at improving employment while making private credit available for repairing and homebuilding.
 In 1938 this act was amended and as noted by one study "provision was made renewing the insurance on repair loans, for insuring mortgages up to 90 percent of the value of small-owner –occupied homes, and for insuring mortgages on rental property".

+Redlining

+This also marked the beginning of discriminatory redlining within the United states under the HOLC.
+Their maps broadly determined what housing loans would be backed by the federal government.
+Though other criteria existed, the most major criterion was race.
+Any neighborhood with "inharmonious racial groups" would either be marked red or yellow, depending on the proportion of black residents.
+This was explicitly stated within the FHA underwriting manual that the HOLC used as a guideline for its maps.

+Alongside other discriminatory housing policy, this meant in practice is that Black Americans were denied federally backed mortgages locking most out of the housing market and all Americans were denied backing for any loans within black neighborhood.
+Lastly, for the other policies in place meant for neighborhood building projects, the federal government required they be explicitly segregated to be backed.
+The federal government's financial backing also required the use of racially restrictive covenants, that banned white homeowners from reselling their house to any black buyers.

 Reform

 Reform was based on the assumption that the depression was caused by the inherent instability of the market and that government intervention was necessary to rationalize and stabilize the economy and to balance the interests of farmers, business, and labor.
 Reforms targeted the causes of the depression and sought to prevent a crisis like it from happening again.
-In other words, financially rebuilding the U.S. while ensuring not to repeat history.
+In other words, this sought to financially rebuild the U.S. while ensuring not to repeat history.